 A typical J.D./M.I.A. joint degree student will be in residence at Penn State Law for six semesters and at SIA for two semesters.

-The department and faculty liaisons for Penn State Law shall be the Associate Dean for Academic Affairs and the student advisor shall be the Associate Dean for Academic Affairs or such other faculty member(s) as may be designated by the Dean.
+The department and faculty liaisons for Penn State Law shall be the Director of Joint Degree Programs and the student advisor shall be the Director of Joint Degree Programs or such other faculty member(s) as may be designated by the Dean.
 The liaison for SIA shall be the Director or such faculty member(s) as may be designated by the Director.

 Inter-program Transfer of Credits

 Penn State Law: A maximum of twelve (12) credits for M.I.A. course work may be transferred for credit toward the J.D. degree at Penn State Law.
 Courses eligible for cross-counting towards the J.D. and M.I.A. include the courses on the current M.I.A. electives list and any other courses taken as M.I.A. electives with the express written permission of the S.I.A. and J.D. advisors.
 Students must obtain a grade satisfactory to the Law School for the course work to be credited towards the J.D. degree.

 SIA: Up to twelve (12) credits of Penn State Law course work may be applied to the M.I.A. degree.
 Because of the interdisciplinary nature of the M.I.A. degree, courses taken in Penn State Law as a part of the elective component of the M.I.A. automatically count towards the SIA.
 Courses eligible for cross-counting towards the J.D. and M.I.A. include the courses on the current M.I.A. electives list and any other courses taken as M.I.A. electives with the express written permission of the S.I.A. and J.D. advisors.

 Note: If a course is concurrently listed, having both a Law (900-level) and S.I.A.
 (500-level) course code, J.D. students are required to register for the course with the law course code.